changwon22/Maximizing-Sparsity-in-NN-with-MIP/README.md

 At this point, we define sparsity as the number of nonzero 'path' of the NN, i.e., and we set this as the objective function of our optimization problem.

-### Feasibility Check

-There are two ways to determine the width $K$ of the single-hidden-layer.

 ## 🧮 Neural Network Formulation